abel-9/abel-9/README.md

 **Tech Enthusiast · System Architect · Co-founder @ OMNA Technologies**

 I'm a computer science student driven by a passion for architecting scalable, maintainable, and well-documented systems that solve both everyday and large-scale problems.
-At OMNA Technologies, I work to bring that philosophy to life—building tech that empowers and evolves.

 ### ⚡ Motto
 **“Scalable, maintainable, best-architected systems—built to last and shape the future.”**